Tony Judt: Israel

-According to The Washington Post, the ADL and AJC had complained to the Polish consul that Judt was "too critical of Israel and American Jewry", though both organizations deny asking that the talk be canceled.
+According to The Washington Post, the ADL and AJC had complained to the Polish consul that Judt was "too critical of Israel and American Jewry", though both organisations deny asking that the talk be cancelled.
 ADL National Chairman Abraham Foxman called Judt's claims of interference "wild conspiracy theories."
 Kasprzyk told The Washington Post that "the phone calls were very elegant but may be interpreted as exercising a delicate pressure.
 That's obvious—we are adults and our IQs are high enough to understand that."
 Judt, who had planned to argue that the Israel lobby in the U.S. often stifled honest debate, called the implications of the cancellation "serious and frightening."
 He added that "only in America—not in Israel—is this a problem", charging that vigorous criticism of Israeli policy, acceptable in Israel itself, is taboo in the U.S. Of the ADL and AJC, he said, "These are Jewish organizations that believe they should keep people who disagree with them on the Middle East away from anyone who might listen."

 The cancellation evoked protest from a roster of academics and intellectuals who said there had been an attempt to intimidate and shut down free debate.
 Mark Lilla and Richard Sennett wrote a letter to Foxman in protest, which was signed by 114 people and published in The New York Review of Books.
 In a later exchange on the subject in The New York Review of Books, Lilla and Sennet argued, "Even without knowing the substance of those 'nice' calls from the ADL and AJC, any impartial observer will recognize them as not so subtle forms of pressure."

-The ADL and AJC defended their decision to contact the Polish consulate and rejected Judt's characterization of them.
+The ADL and AJC defended their decision to contact the Polish consulate and rejected Judt's characterisation of them.
 Foxman accused his critics of themselves stifling free speech when "they use inflammatory words like 'threaten,' 'pressure,' and 'intimidate' that bear no resemblance to what actually transpired."
 He wrote that the "ADL did not threaten or intimidate or pressure anyone.
 The Polish consul general made his decision concerning Tony Judt's appearance strictly on his own."
 Foxman said that Judt had "taken the position that Israel shouldn't exist [and t]hat puts him on our radar", while AJC executive director David A. Harris said that he wanted to tell the consulate that the thrust of Judt's talk ran "contrary to the entire spirit of Polish foreign policy".